marklogic-community/corb2/README.md

 ### Options
 * **XCC-CONNECTION-URI** (Connection string to MarkLogic XDBC Server)
 * **COLLECTION-NAME** (Value of this parameter will be passed into the URIS-MODULE via external or global variable with the name URIS)
-* **XQUERY-MODULE** (XQuery or java script to be executed in a batch for each URI from the URIS-MODULE or URIS-FILE.
+* **PROCESS-MODULE** (or **XQUERY-MODULE** - XQuery or java script to be executed in a batch for each URI from the URIS-MODULE or URIS-FILE.
 Module is expected to have at least one external or global variable with name URI.
 XQuery and java script modules need to have .xqy and .sjs extensions respectively.
 If returning multiple values from a java script module, values must be returned as ValueIterator.)
 * **THREAD-COUNT** (number of worker threads; default = 1)
 * **MODULE-ROOT** (default: '/' for root)
 * **MODULES-DATABASE** (uses the XCC-CONNECTION-URI if not provided; use 0 for file system)